Rudolf I of Germany: King of the Germans

 In 1286, King Rudolf fully invested Albert's father-in-law Count Meinhard with the Duchy of Carinthia, one of the conquered provinces taken from Ottokar.
 The Princes of the Empire did not allow Rudolf to give everything that was recovered to the royal domain to his own sons, and his allies needed their rewards too.
 Turning to the west, in 1281 he compelled Count Philip I of Savoy to cede some territory to him, then forced the citizens of Bern to pay the tribute that they had been refusing.
 After his son Rudolf II defeated Bern at the Battle of Schosshalde, he strengthened his authority in Switzerland.
 He further expanded his Swiss possessions and granted some ecclesiastical posts to his family.
 In 1289 he marched against Count Philip's successor, Otto IV, compelling him to do homage.

 In 1281, Rudolf's first wife died.
 On 5 February 1284, he married Isabella, daughter of Duke Hugh IV of Burgundy, the Empire's western neighbor in the Kingdom of France.

 Rudolf was not very successful in restoring internal peace.
 Orders were indeed issued for the establishment of territorial peaces in Bavaria, Franconia and Swabia, and at the Synod of Würzburg in March 1287 for the whole Empire.
 But the king lacked the power, resources, and determination to enforce them, although in December 1289 he led an expedition into Thuringia, where he destroyed a number of robber castles.
 In 1291, he attempted to secure the election of his son Albert as German king.
 The electors refused, however, claiming inability to support two kings, but in reality, perhaps, wary of the increasing power of the House of Habsburg.
 Upon Rudolf's death they elected Count Adolf of Nassau.

 Persecution of the Jews

 In 1286, Rudolf I instituted a new persecution of the Jews, declaring them servi camerae ("serfs of the treasury"), which had the effect of negating their political freedoms.
 Along with many others, Rabbi Meir of Rothenburg left Germany with family and followers, but was captured in Lombardy and imprisoned in a fortress in Alsace.
 Tradition has it that a large ransom of 23,000 marks silver was raised for him (by the Rosh), but Rabbi Meir refused it, for fear of encouraging the imprisonment of other rabbis.
 He died in prison after seven years.
-Fourteen years after his death a ransom was paid for his body by Alexander ben Shlomo (Susskind) Wimpfen, who was subsequently laid to rest beside the Maharam.
+Fourteen years after his death a ransom was paid for his body by Alexander ben Shlomo (Süsskind) Wimpfen, who was subsequently laid to rest beside the Maharam.